DrexelCS360Su2022/homework-3-egk55/README.md

 Please let us know how much time you spent on each problem.
 You may enter time using any format described [here](https://github.com/wroberts/pytimeparse).

-Problem 1:
+Problem 1: 45m

-Problem 2:
+Problem 2: 5h30m

+-took awhile to figure out how to write to the interpreter

-Problem 3:
+Problem 3: 1d

-Problem 4:
+Problem 4: 1d10h

+-Figured out force, but I couldn't get delay to work kept on getting error "Unknown procedure type -- APPLY"